Restart and Upgrade a Podman deployment

 Caution

-This command deletes the auth directory, which contains SAML and Active Directory certificates if you configured them.
-If you have not stored these certificates in a persistent location (such as the java_lib volume), you will lose them.
-See Persisting authentication certificates for how to configure certificate persistence before restarting.
+The upgrade moves the auth directory into the backup directory.
+The auth directory contains SAML and Active Directory certificates if you configured them.
+If you have not stored these certificates in a persistent location (such as the java_lib volume), restore them from the backup directory after the upgrade.
+See Persisting authentication certificates for how to configure certificate persistence.

 Note